-In addition, capital is required to expand, improve, or replace the National Council's properties such as the Summit, its high-adventure facilities, its distribution center and retail stores (Scout shops), and the rest of its infrastructure in order to maintain a high level of service to its constituents.
+Capital is required to expand, improve, or replace the National Council's properties such as the Summit, its high-adventure facilities, its distribution center and retail stores (Scout shops), and the rest of its infrastructure in order to maintain a high level of service to its constituents.

-The Summit had property additions of \$15,028 in 2016.
-This was funded through restricted contributions received for development of the Summit.
-Management believes that cash generated from operations, together with the liquidity provided by existing cash balances, the line of credit, along with significant donor contributions, will continue to be sufficient to pay the bond payments as scheduled.
+The Summit had property additions of \$18,345 in 2017.
+This was funded through restricted contributions received for development of the Summit and from cash generated from operations.

-During 2016, the National Council added \$11,375 in property additions to other properties.
+During 2017, the National Council added \$13,707 in property additions to other properties.
 These capital investments were funded from existing cash balances.